 Licenses for overseas offshore banking are usually very specific and are classified according to the services or type of banking business or business that they are issued for.
 Generally, though several classes of overseas banking offshore licenses are issued by a single jurisdiction to facilitate banking business in general, an ‘unrestricted banking license’ and a ‘restricted banking license’ are the two main offshore banking license that are issued.
 Unrestricted banking licenses allow offshore banks to conduct several types of banking businesses and to be engaged in providing multiple services, whereas unrestricted banking offshore licenses are issued to banks that are established for the purpose of serving a special group of individuals, groups or corporations with certain banking services.

-For the offshore company, offshore banking is very essential in that offshore banks facilitate international transactions and help offshore companies to carry out their affairs.
+For the offshore company, offshore banking is very essential in that offshore banks facilitate international transactions and help offshore entities, like Belize companies, to carry out their affairs.
 If offshore companies were to depend mainly on domestic banks to transact, they would have been very frustrated given that many domestic banks conduct international transfers but do not always have the capacity to manage multiple, complex international transactions that are involved in the trading of goods and market securities.

 It is thus important that offshore companies equip themselves with suitable foreign banking services and capitalize on specialized services that are offered for asset management and protection, financial guidance and counseling, tax planning and securities trading.
 Most of the additional services are available via private banking but many overseas banks give their customers access to offshore trust and asset protection services.
 Foreign companies are equally capable of benefiting from overseas bank accounts and offshore banking facilities.